 The Hamilton-born rapper uses music as a form of therapy to heal from his troubled youth.

-Born and raised in Hamilton, Ontario to a single mother with three kids, Kevin Williamson, or Ktriggs, lived through poverty as a child.
+Born and raised in Hamilton, Ontario to a single mother with three kids, hip hop musician and community supporter Kevin Williamson, or Ktriggs, overcame poverty as a child.

 "My life has been anything but privileged," said Ktriggs.
 "The poverty and struggle helped to shape me into the man I am today, and is the main reason for my expression of self-worth and love in my music."